“Judy Garland gives one of the greatest child performances in cinema history as Dorothy.” – Bob White, 1939

 The album was unusual at the time.
 Most albums were four discs (eight songs), in the standard “album” packaging.
 Only 4 songs from In The Good Old Summertime were included, those being “Put Your Arms Around Me Honey,” “Meet Me Tonight In Dreamland,” “Play That Barbershop Chord” and “I Don’t Care.”
-The records were housed not in an album but in gatefold packaging (see image above).
+The records were housed not in an album but in gatefold packaging (see images).

 The outtake of “Last Night When We Were Young” first appeared on the 1951 compilation “Judy Garland Sings” and “Merry Christmas” first appeared on 1952’s compilation “Merry Christmas.”
 All of the songs would not appear together as a “complete” soundtrack until 1974’s “Those Glorious MGM Musicals.”

 Below, the film was still opening in theaters around the country and was getting good reviews.

 August 21, 1953: Judy’s first pre-recording session for A Star Is Born.
 She recorded “Here’s What I’m Here For” on the Warner Bros. lot, Stage 9.

 Listen to “Here’s What I’m Here For” here:

 The A Star Is Born recordings are the first Judy Garland recordings to be recorded in true stereo.
 MGM pre-recorded their sessions with microphones placed in various spots on the recording stage, which was a type of early stereo recording, they were recorded in that manner to create balanced mono tracks for their films.
 Decades later the surviving tracks from those sessions were remixed into stereo.